ibi-group/otp-middleware/docs/trip-monitoring.md

 [`boardSlack`](https://github.com/opentripplanner/OpenTripPlanner/blob/dev-2.x/doc/user/RouteRequest.md#boardslack),
 [`alightSlack`](https://github.com/opentripplanner/OpenTripPlanner/blob/dev-2.x/doc/user/RouteRequest.md#alightslack), and
 [`transferSlack`](https://github.com/opentripplanner/OpenTripPlanner/blob/dev-2.x/doc/user/RouteRequest.md#transferslack).

 OTP-middleware can guess the `board-` and `alightSlack` from the original itinerary because they occur immediately before/after the first transit leg.
-(Note that OTP's mode-specific slacks are not supported yet in OTP-middleware.)
 The transfer slack is not obvious to guess because, most often, the wait between transit legs is in excess of the transfer slack.
 Therefore, if `transferSlack` is configured in OTP, it must also be configured in OTP-middleware using the `OTP_TRANSFER_SLACK_SECONDS` parameter.

+[!NOTE] OTP's mode-specific slacks are not supported yet in OTP-middleware.

 ```mermaid
 gantt